Bill Cosby freed from prison, his sex conviction overturned

 “FINALLY!!!!
 A terrible wrong is being righted — a miscarriage of justice is corrected!” the actor’s “Cosby Show” co-star Phylicia Rashad tweeted.

-“I am furious to hear this news,” actor Amber Tamblyn, a founder of Time’s Up, an advocacy group for victims of sexual assault, said in a Twitter post.
+“I am furious to hear this news,” actor Amber Tamblyn, a founder of Time’s Up, an advocacy group for victims of sexual assault, said on Twitter.
 “I personally know women who this man drugged and raped while unconscious.
 Shame on the court and this decision.”

-Four judges formed the majority that ruled in Cosby's favor, while three others dissented in whole or in part.
+Four Supreme Court justices formed the majority that ruled in Cosby's favor, while three others dissented in whole or in part.

 Peter Goldberger, a suburban Philadelphia lawyer with an expertise in criminal appeals, said prosecutors could ask the Pennsylvania Supreme Court for reargument or reconsideration, but it would be a very long shot.

-Note: This story has been corrected to show that the Pennsylvania Supreme Court did not express an opinion on the use of additional accusers